 A deceptively full palate exhibiting rich bright full summer fruits and spicy complexity.
 Lovely lilting balance between silky tannins bright acid and a lengthy slightly spicy finish.

 I've chosen to call this little beauty Grenache Noir as it encompasses my first steps in a quest to capture ‘Burgophile’ sensibilities from Old Vine Barossa Grenache.
 We have a unique resource that to my mild embarrassment I have overlooked for the many years I have managed the families Stone Well block.
 The joy available from the 1923 plantings have gone largely overlooked as I tried to make a more muscular and heavier wine than to be honest these vines were able to give while still retaining their unique purity of varietal expression.
-3 (or so) tonnes of ‘Survivor’ Vine Grenache was Handpicked in late April 2017.
+1.8 tonne of ‘Survivor’ Vine Grenache was Handpicked in mid April 2020.
 33% of the fruit was whole bunch layered in the bottom of each small batch fermenter before field de-stemming the rest of the pick on top.
 Wild or more accurately indigenous ferment kicked off after a couple of days so during this time we ‘wet the cap’ with 3 pump overs per day.
 Once active, this was substituted with careful hand plunging 3 times a day (not disturbing the whole bunch on the bottom) - pushing the cap down.
-The Grenache spent 21 days in active ferment with cooling as needed by pumping over to maintain a low temperature run.
+The Grenache spent 16 days in active ferment with cooling as needed by pumping over to maintain a low temperature run.
 At day 9 Plunging was taken to the bottom and the whole bunch worked in earnest to start removing the berries from the stalk.
-Once the Ferment stopped capping it was covered down and given another 2 weeks passive skin contact without movement.
-The Grenache was then Basket Pressed in a single batch and filled to predominantly Old French Oak Hogsheads on Full Gross Lees.
-Following completion of Malolactic the 2017 Grenache Noir spent a combined 12 months maturation on lees, going from tank to seasoned French oak and back to tank before triple racking over a period of 6 months.
-The Grenache was bottled without filtration and released in December 2019.
+Once the Ferment stopped capping it was Basket Pressed in a single batch and filled to predominantly Old French Oak Hogsheads on Full Gross Lees.
+Following completion of Malolactic the 2020 Grenache Noir spent a combined 12 months maturation on lees, going from tank to seasoned French oak and back to tank before triple racking over a period of 6 months.
+The Grenache was bottled without filtration and released in November 2022.
 The final flourish for this baby is an illustration by my wife Nicki.
 Quirky as hell but totally appropriate!